-The "register" must contain at least the following details in relation to each Mortgage Loan: (i) the identification of the relevant Mortgage Loan; (ii) the identification of the Mortgaged Property securing this Mortgage Loan; (iii) the Mortgaged Property Value; (iv) the valuation of the receivables under the Mortgage Loans and the valuation of parts of those receivables which are used as Ordinary Cover Assets; and (v) the valuation of the receivables under the Co-operative Loans which have been secured by a pari passu or priority ranking mortgage and the identification of the pledgee under such mortgage.
+The "register" must contain at least the following details in relation to each Mortgage Loan: (i) the identification of the relevant Mortgage Loan; (ii) the identification of the Mortgaged Property securing this Mortgage Loan; (iii) a Mortgaged Property Value; (iv) an agreed amount of the Mortgage Loan as of the end of the availability period for a disbursement under the relevant loan agreement (in Czech, sjednaná výše hypotečního úvěru k okamžiku ukončení čerpání hypotečního úvěru); (v) an up-to-date amount of receivables under the Mortgage Loan serving as cover for the issued Czech Covered Bonds; (vi) an up-to-date amount of a building society's receivable under a loan granted which has been secured by a pari passu or priority ranking mortgage and the identification of a building society; and (vii) an up-to-date amount of the creditor's receivable under the Co-operative Loan which has been secured by a pari passu or priority ranking mortgage and the identification of a creditor.

 In respect of each Substitute Asset, the register must contain at least: (i) straightforward identification of the Substitute Asset; and (ii) the amount of the Substitute Asset which represents its acquisition price if the Substitute Assets comprise of bonds.

-Under the CNB Decree, the value of the Ordinary Cover Assets and Substitute Assets is determined using the same valuation methods as are used for the purposes of the Issuer's accounting and financial statements.
+Under the CNB Measure, the value of the Substitute Assets (other than bonds) is determined using the same valuation methods as are used for the purposes of the Issuer's accounting and financial statements.